cmhl93/course-crib-sheet/sublime-text-power-user.md

   }
   ]]></content>
     <!-- Optional: Set a tabTrigger to define how to trigger the snippet -->
-    <tabTrigger>.bbox</tabTrigger> (What is written before pressing Tab, . added to override Emmet plugin)
+    <tabTrigger>.bbox</tabTrigger>
     <!-- Optional: Set a scope to limit where the snippet will trigger -->
-    <scope>source.css, source.scss, source.sass, source.less, source.stylus</scope>  (Applied to which type of files)
+    <scope>source.css, source.scss, source.sass, source.less, source.stylus</scope>
-    <description>Border box css snippet for implementing box-sizing</description> (Description when searching in command palette)
+    <description>Border box css snippet for implementing box-sizing</description>
   </snippet>
   ```

+  * tabTrigger - What is written before pressing Tab, . added overrides Emmet plugin
+  * Scope - snippet is applied to which type of files
+  * Description - What appears when searching in the command palette
-  save in snippets folder with the extension .sublime-snippet
+  * save in snippets folder with the extension .sublime-snippet

-  Find snippets at Github:
+  * Find snippets at Github:

-  Code options with this extension: .sublime-snippet
+    * Code options with this extension: .sublime-snippet

 ##  Moving, Jumping, Selecting and Inserting

-Command -> CTRL

-Option -> Alt

-  Move to next word: ALT + arrow key
+  * Move to next word: ALT + arrow key

-  Move to the front of the line: CTRL + <- (Double arrow if text is wrapped)
+  * Move to the front of the line: CTRL + <- (Double arrow if text is wrapped)

-  Move to the end of the line: CTRL + -> (Double arrow if text is wrapped)
+  * Move to the end of the line: CTRL + -> (Double arrow if text is wrapped)

-  Move to top of document: CTRL + Up arrow
+  * Move to top of document: CTRL + Up arrow

-  Move to the bottom of the document: CTRL + Down arrow
+  * Move to the bottom of the document: CTRL + Down arrow

-  Adding shift into the mix allows you to select
+  * Adding shift into the mix allows you to select

-  Select multiple lines: CTRL + L
+  * Select multiple lines: CTRL + L

-  Move to the next line from the code block: CTRL + Enter (Add shift to go to the line above the block)
+  * Move to the next line from the code block: CTRL + Enter (Add shift to go to the line above the block)

 ##  Finding, Selecting, and Replacing

-  Find a word: CTRL + F
+  * Find a word: CTRL + F